epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 const ajv = new Ajv.default()
 ```

-This is a compromise approach that leads to a bit simpler compiled JavaScript code size of Ajv, and, what is more important, allows to export additional things alongside Ajv and does not force dependencies to use `esModuleInterop` setting of TypeScript.
-Possibly, there is a better way to export Ajv - please share any ideas to [this issue](https://github.com/ajv-validator/ajv/issues/1381).
+This is a compromise approach that leads to a bit smaller compiled JavaScript code size of Ajv, and, what is more important, allows to export additional things alongside Ajv and does not force dependencies to use `esModuleInterop` setting of TypeScript.
+Possibly, there is a better way to export Ajv - please share any ideas in [this issue](https://github.com/ajv-validator/ajv/issues/1381).

 ## Ajv installation

-Several users had issues related to version conflicts between old and new version.
+Several users, in particular those who use `yarn` rather than `npm`, had issues related to version conflicts between old and new versions.
 Because Ajv is a dependency of many JavaScript tools, the users can have both version 6 and version 7 installed at the same time.

-When version 6 was released 2 years ago there were a lot of version conflicts.
-Since then npm seems to have improved - it handles multiple versions correctly when performing a clean installation - at least I have not seen any example that shows version conflicts in this scenario.
+When version 6 was released 2 years ago there were a lot of version conflicts as well.
+Since then `npm` seems to have improved - it handles multiple versions correctly when performing a clean installation - at least I have not seen any example that shows version conflicts in this scenario.
 But when performing incremental installations version conflicts still happened to a few users.

-This situation should resolve itself as dependencies migrate, and in all cases clean installation resolved the problem.
+This situation should resolve itself as dependencies migrate, and in all cases clean `npm` installation resolved the problem.

 ## Code generation performance